-Loans and advances to banks, including the cash reserve, rose by \notin 4.1 bn to \notin 18.8 bn.
-This rise was the result of a sharp increase in the cash reserve to \notin 9.3 bn (31 December 2016: \notin 2.6 bn) and more than offset a decline in loans and advances to banks, which was related to a drop in loans to the Sparkassen in Hesse and Thuringia, North Rhine-Westphalia and Brandenburg as well as to other banks.
+Loans and advances to banks, including the cash reserve, rose by \in 4.1 bn to \in 18.8 bn.
+This rise was the result of a sharp increase in the cash reserve to \in 9.3 bn (31 December 2016: \in 2.6 bn) and more than offset a decline in loans and advances to banks, which was related to a drop in loans to the Sparkassen in Hesse and Thuringia, North Rhine-Westphalia and Brandenburg as well as to other banks.

-Loans and advances to customers fell slightly to \notin 80.1 bn (31 December 2016: \notin 81.9 bn).
-Both mortgage loans (down by \notin 0.8 bn) and other loans and advances (down by \notin 1.1 bn) declined, while municipal loans were at the prior-year level.
+Loans and advances to customers fell slightly to \in 80.1 bn (31 December 2016: \in 81.9 bn).
+Both mortgage loans (down by \in 0.8 bn) and other loans and advances (down by \in 1.1 bn) declined, while municipal loans were at the prior-year level.
 Bausparkasse building loans also remained almost unchanged.

-The volume of bonds and equities allocated to the investment and liquidity portfolio shrank to \in 17.7 bn in the past financial year.
-The main investments were bonds and other fixed-income securities totalling \in 16.7 bn (31 December 2016: \in 18.0 bn).
-Equity shares and other variable-income securities were unchanged at \in 1.0 bn.
+The volume of bonds and equities allocated to the investment and liquidity portfolio shrank to ε 17.7 bn in the past financial year.
+The main investments were bonds and other fixed-income securities totalling ε 16.7 bn (31 December 2016: ε 18.0 bn).
+Equity shares and other variable-income securities were unchanged at ε 1.0 bn.

-The trading portfolio (assets) declined by \notin 4.2 bn to \notin 12.3 bn in the reporting period.
-In particular, derivatives in the trading portfolio (assets) were down to \notin 5.2 bn (31 December 2016: \notin 8.0 bn).
-A reduction in bonds and notes to \notin 5.3 bn (31 December 2016: \notin 6.7 bn) also contributed to the decline in the trading portfolio (assets).
+The trading portfolio (assets) declined by \in 4.2 bn to \in 12.3 bn in the reporting period.
+In particular, derivatives in the trading portfolio (assets) were down to \in 5.2 bn (31 December 2016: \in 8.0 bn).
+A reduction in bonds and notes to \in 5.3 bn (31 December 2016: \in 6.7 bn) also contributed to the decline in the trading portfolio (assets).
 Equity shares and other variable-income securities included in the portfolio amounted to just \in 0.1 bn again.
 At \in 1.2 bn, trading receivables remained almost on a par with the prior-year figure (\in 1.3 bn).

 The business volume, which includes off-balance sheet business in addition to total assets, declined by \in 3.9 bn to \in 161.6 bn.
 Total assets contracted by \in 3.5 bn to \in 133.3 bn, largely as a consequence of the fall in the volume of the trading portfolio (assets).
-The slightly larger decrease in business volume compared with that in total assets was attributable to the reduction in contingent liabilities from sureties, indemnities and guarantees from \in 6.8 bn to \in 6.2 bn in the reporting period.
-Placement and underwriting obligations remained largely unchanged, while irrevocable loan commitments rose by \in 0.4 bn to \in 19.5 bn in the reporting period.
+The slightly larger decrease in business volume compared with that in total assets was attributable to the reduction in contingent liabilities from sureties, indemnities and guarantees from ε 6.8 bn to ε 6.2 bn in the reporting period.
+Placement and underwriting obligations remained largely unchanged, while irrevocable loan commitments rose by ε 0.4 bn to ε 19.5 bn in the reporting period.